openhab/openhabian/README.md

 maintainers do not have available, or, even if they did, the time to spend on the testing efforts that is required to make openHABian a reliable system.
-Let's make sure you understand the implications of these statements: it means that to run on hardware other than RPi 2/3/4 or (bare metal !) x86 may work but this is **not** supported.
+Let's make sure you understand the implications of these statements: it means that to run on hardware other than RPi 2/3/4 or (bare metal i.e. not virtualized) x86 may work but this is **not** supported.

 For ARM hardware that we don't support, check out the [fake hardware parameters](openhabian.md/#fake-hardware-mode).
 There's a good chance it'll work out for you.
 If that still doesn't work for